 A New Check-In Model is On the Way

-A bold prediction our CEO recently made is that 2019 will be the end of the traditional check-in model and like a phoenix from the ashes, the self-service check-in model will rise.
+Our CEO recently made a bold prediction that we will soon see the end of the traditional check-in model and like a phoenix from the ashes, the self-service check-in model will rise.
 Traditionally, a person stands in line to get a badge, which usually makes them late for everything whether they’re on time or not.
 More and more, it’s looking like events will go from the fixed, “hotel-style” walk up and check-in model to a self-service check-in.
 The new model could be a big time saver for attendees, and we hope it happens sooner rather than later this year.

 Virtual Reality is Going to Be Used More Than Ever